wgsl-tooling-wg/wesl-spec/WeslToml.md

 ### Description and version fields

 Description and version fields do not exist.
-Instead, we use thepackage.json/Cargo.toml.
+Instead, we use the package.json/Cargo.toml.
+Semantics are:
-Semantics are "we are publishing a normal package that happens to also contain wesl code".
+We are publishing a normal package that also contain wesl code[^2].
 This lets us support wesl packages that come with host code!

 [^1]: npm, pnpm, yarn... package managers with a `node_modules/` directory and `package.json` file.
+[^2]: In Rust land, this is necessary to comply with the [crates.io policy of being compatible with the cargo build tool](https://crates.io/policies).